-- Oct.
-1 Faculty member submits annual activity report to the appropriate Dean/Director, covering activities for the previous year, in the following order: fall, spring, summer. - Oct.
+- Faculty member not undergoing comprehensive evaluation reviews, shall submit to the appropriate dean/director a current curriculum vitae (CV) and annual activity report (including a brief self-evaluation narrative) covering activities for the previous year, in the following order: fall, spring, summer.
+(The unit member may submit additional documentation at his or her discretion.) - Oct.
 1 Sabbatical Leave applications due to Dean/Director with a copy to the Provost's Office. - Oct.
-22 Dean/Director submits their sabbatical recommendations to the Provost's Office for subsequent distribution to the UNAC Peer Review Committee(s). - Dec.
-1 Dean/Directors complete annual evaluations of term and non-tenured faculty not under comprehensive review or tenured faculty subject to three year post-tenure review.
-These evaluations are placed in the faculty member's Academic Record File.
+22 Dean/director forwards their sabbatical recommendations to the Provost's Office for subsequent distribution to the UNAC Peer Review Committee(s). - Dec.
+14 The UNAC Peer Review Committee(s) forward their sabbatical recommendations to the Chancellor with a copy to the Provost's Office. - Jan.
+5 Deans/directors review annual activity reports, determine their sufficiency, and complete annual evaluations of faculty not under comprehensive review These evaluations are placed in the faculty member's Academic Record File.
 Copies of the evaluations will be provided to each faculty member.
 If a faculty member is not on campus, a copy of the evaluation will be sent by certified mail.